denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Our Approach

 In this work, we diverge from this formulation and return to a more classical setup where we compute the scalar loss term for the $i$-th hierarchy level $Z[i]$ as

-The decisive difference is that this changed formulation gives more weight to the KL loss at lower hierarchy levels, leading to more strongly enforcing the unit variance Gaussians nature the KL loss enforces, and therefore hindering noise from being as easily represented during training.
+The decisive difference is that this changed formulation gives more weight to the KL loss at lower hierarchy levels, leading to more strongly enforcing the Gaussian nature the KL loss enforces, and therefore hindering noise from being as easily represented during training.
 We refer to this architecture as \usplitKL and show qualitative and quantitative results in Section~\ref{sec:experiments} and Tables~\ref{tab:overallperf}.

 The next section extends on \usplitKL by adding unsupervised denoising, adding the last ingredient to the \denoiSplit approach we present in this work.